 - Do they have a permanent address?

-- Are their other women living at their house?
+- Are there other women living at their house?

-- Do they encourage you to met with them by yourself or in secret?
+- Do they encourage you to meet with them by yourself or in secret?

 - Have you meet their family and friends?